UT Tyler Judicial Affairs

-- The report goes to the appropriate judicial officer, typically the Director of Residence Life and Judicial Affairs (DRLJA).
+- The report goes to the appropriate judicial officer, typically the Director of Judicial Affairs (DJA).

 - The judicial officer sends the student a letter with the time and location of their administrative meeting, a sheet outlining information about the administrative meeting, and a copy of the incident report.

 - The meeting begins with the judicial officer explaining the charges and the process.

 - If the student could face suspension, expulsion, or academic sanctions, the judicial officer will go over the hearing waiver with the student (though the waiver is filled out at the end of the meeting).